Orange Rhyming Dictionary: Composition

 Orange Rhyming Dictionary saw a shift from the pop-punk/punk rock sound of Jawbreaker into indie rock and post-hardcore territory, utilizing sparser song arrangements and thin vocal harmonies in place of Schwarzenbach's gritty voice.
 Unlike previous albums he was involved with, Schwarzenbach's vocals are mixed higher; for a while he "couldn't figure out a voice that was natural for me [...]
 So I think I've learned how to do that".
 It retained the catchy choruses of pop-punk, while being backed by the post-hardcore guitar work.
-The album, which drew comparisons to the workd of Gang of Four and Magazine, incorporated new wave influences, and dense guitarwork, styled after Ride.
+The album, which drew comparisons to the work of Gang of Four and Magazine, incorporated new wave influences, and dense guitarwork, styled after Ride.
 It explored the feelings Schwarzenbach felt while he was in Jawbreaker during his period with DGC: fear, hope and doubt.
 Some of the songs tackle being a white-collar worker, drug addiction and spending time in hotel rooms; sung in a third-person perspective.
 It also addresses sustaining artistic integrity despite commercial expectations.
 Schwarzenbach fondness for longer songs laid the groundwork for the album; with "Accident Prone" and "Jet Black", both from Dear You, serving as the blueprint for most of Orange Rhyming Dictionary.
-Carly Carioli of The Boston Phoenix wrote that it "tastefully flesh[es] out the unrestrained intimacy and emotional directness hinted at" in the Dear You song "Untitled Track".
+PopMatters contributor Brian Stout noted that "Chinatown" in particular resembled those two songs due to its length.
+Carly Carioli of The Boston Phoenix wrote that the album "tastefully flesh[es] out the unrestrained intimacy and emotional directness hinted at" in the Dear You song "Untitled Track".